dBildungsplattform/dbildungs-iam-server/docs/developer-notes.md

 ## Object Mapping

+The use of **Automapper** is deprecated, because of slow updates of the lib.

 We are using a library called [Automapper](https://automapperts.netlify.app/) with the [classes strategy](https://automapperts.netlify.app/docs/strategies/classes) and [camel case naming convention](https://automapperts.netlify.app/docs/mapping-configuration/naming-conventions).
 The mapper works annotation based for each property.
 Every type besides the primitive types (boolean, number, string)